 Orphaned Puppy Crying

 Dog breeders can be stressed if their puppies quickly become orphans.
 Without the mother, a puppy will require constant care for the first two weeks of being born.
 Try to purchase a substitute for the milk and feed the puppy every 2 hours.
-Newborn puppies cry to alert you of their hunger.
+Just born dogs cry to alert you of their hunger.

 You can also take a warm cloth and press it against their bottoms to stimulate them to urinate and defecate.
 You can also start immunizing them after they are at least six weeks of age.
 Make sure they get deworming shots and proper treatment for fleas after a certain age.